 When I started in MCCP in the middle of April, the Guardian’s online blog would have read – ‘War in Ukraine: At a glance, what we know on day 54 of the invasion’ (as I write this it’s currently on day 174) and while the war and initial signs of rising inflation raised concerns for the future, most of us – particularly those in western Europe – were still riding on the crest of a wave of optimism as society opened back up with the removal of Covid-19 restrictions.

-Fast forward three months, to the present day and both business and consumers are well aware of the implications and effects that a war in mainland Europe and rising inflation can have.
+Fast forward three months, to the present day and both businesses and consumers are well aware of the implications and effects that a war in mainland Europe and rising inflation can have.
 Energy crises.
 Rising Food prices.
 The highest rate of inflation in over 40 years.
-Prices exceeding wage growth.
+Prices exceed wage growth.
 Brexit, Episode 987: The return of the NI protocol.
 This list is endless.

 To illustrate this point the IPA (Institute of practitioners in advertising) in the UK has pre-emptively taken out a half page ad in the Financial times challenging businesses to come back to them in a year and tell them if cutting their marketing budget was a good idea.